lolero/normalized-reducers-utils/README.md

    enforce a consistent reducer architecture which allows for the robust and reliable scaling of a web application.

+3. A framework that simplifies the migration of async logic away from components and into a dedicated layer of redux middleware.

 The framework is designed for [redux](https://redux.js.org)-like architectures where data is stored in reducers and interactions with the stored data happen through actions that get dispatched and hit the reducers.
-Given that all utilities provided by this framework are strictly typed, TypeScript projects that call the functions with their corresponding generic types stand to gain the most from the package.

 ## Motivation